-- Nios II processor, which is referred to as a Central Processing Unit (CPU); we will use the standard 32-bit version of the processor - On-chip memory, which consists of the memory blocks in the Cyclone II chip; we will specify a 4-Kbyte memory arranged in 32-bit words - Two parallel I/O interfaces - JTAG UART interface for communication with the host computer
+- Nios II processor, which is referred to as a Central Processing Unit (CPU) - On-chip memory, which consists of the memory blocks in the Cyclone-series chip; we will specify a 4-Kbyte memory arranged in 32-bit words - Two parallel I/O interfaces - JTAG UART interface for communication with the host computer does not permit the use of spaces in file names.
+For example, an attempt to use a directory name sopc builder tutorial would lead to an error.
+In your project, from the list of available devices, choose the appropriate device name for the FPGA used on the DE-series board.
+A list of devices names on DE-series boards can be found in Table 1.